Subscribe

 Chris Kallmyer is an artist that creates collective experiences with music, art, and design.
 The work is driven by his interest in the perception of community, listening, landscape, and embodied experience.
 He often collaborates with museums and symphonies to create interventions that confront pressing issues of institutional reform through the experience of sound in situ.
 This means that the work can take on many forms including installations, public artwork, curatorial projects, publications, workshops and performances.

 Kallmyer has received commissions from the San Francisco Museum of Modern Art, Walker Art Center, Pulitzer Arts Foundation, San Francisco Symphony, Los Angeles Philharmonic, STUDIO TeatrGaleria in Warsaw, and the National Gallery of Singapore among other spaces in America and Europe.
-He’s created interdisciplinary projects in collaboration with musicians like Mark Mothersbaugh, Moses Sumney, and Justin Vernon & Aaron Dessner’s Eaux Claires Festival.
-His 2018 collaboration with the photographer David Maisel was acquired into the permanent collection of the San Francisco Museum of Modern Art in 2018.
+He’s created interdisciplinary projects in collaboration with musicians like Mark Mothersbaugh, Moses Sumney, Julia Holter, and Justin Vernon & Aaron Dessner’s Eaux Claires Festival.
+His collaboration with the photographer David Maisel was acquired into the permanent collection of the San Francisco Museum of Modern Art in 2018.

 Kallmyer completed his MFA in 2009 at California Institute of the Arts while studying with Wadada Leo Smith, Wolfgang von Schweinitz, Aashish Khan, and Sara Roberts.
 Kallmyer worked closely with the storefront/collective Machine Project creating over 100 projects with founder Mark Allen between 2009 and 2018 at institutions like LACMA, Hammer Museum, the Walker, Tang Teaching Museum, and the Berkeley Art Museum.
 Kallmyer is a longtime collaborator with the modern music collective Wild Up, with whom he is nominated for a 2023 Grammy Award for Julius Eastman’s “Stay On It.”